Sanssin/Smart-Irrigation-System-based-Time-using-Arduino-and-RTC/README.md

-# Smart Watering System based Time using Arduino and RTC
+# Smart Irrigation System based Time using Arduino and RTC